Using Loopback and MacOS Dictation to transcribe audio from files

 Prepare your text editor

-With the Dictation settings configured, you’ll need to use a text editor as a recipient for the text generated by Dictation.
-The easiest option is TextEdit, the text editor bundled with MacOS, but any standard text editor is fine.
+With the Dictation settings configured, you’ll need a text editor to serve as the recipient for text generated by Dictation.
+TextEdit, the text editor bundled with MacOS, is a simple option.

 Set up your audio for playback